We're giving you the chance to win back the value of your meal - every time you dine this month!

 If you’re after a restaurant that offers all the well-known dishes you’ve come to want and expect from a curry house, we've pinpointed some of the best ones to try.
 But if a creamy korma just isn’t for you, you’ll be pleased to know there’s a whole world of Indian cuisine that transcends your baltis and bhunas.

-Whatever you’re after, a top-rated Indian-vegan curry, a simple rogan josh, or an ode to pani puri, you’re bound to find the one for you with this round-up of the best Indian spots in Liverpool - these really are the best in town.
+Whatever you’re after a top-rated Indian vegan curry, a simple rogan josh, or an ode to pani puri, you’re bound to find what you're looking for in our round-up of the best Indian spots in Liverpool - these really are the best in town.

 Indian Tiffin Room